Locations

 Scene Purpose: Dialogue between two men seated at the bar, with coverage from both angles

-Filming Date: One day shoot, late June or early July 2025
+Filming Date: One day shoot, late March to early June 2026

 Filming Time: Daytime, but interior should remain dark and moody